Djeppschmidt/FSP1/README.md

 # FSP1
-Paper 1 from the farming systems project

-All files necessary to replicate the analysis are in the analysis folder, including an R markdown that creates all the figures for the paper.

-The original sequences can be found in ... []

-Sequence QC and annotation scripts are in ... []
+This repository contains the Sequence QC and analysis pipeline for [INSERT TITLE] [INSERT DOI AFTER PUBLISHED].

+Sequence data is stored on NCBI under SRA [insert SRA ID].

+Sequence quality control pipline is in the QC folder.

+Annotated 16S and ITS community datasets are in the Analysis folder and are stored as phyloseq objects in .RDS files (GADbac2020.rds and GADfun2020.rds).
+The analysis pipeline, which also produces all figures for the analysis is in the Analysis folder, file named Analysis.R